DFE-Digital/get-into-teaching-app/app/views/content/subjects/engineers-teach-physics.md

 ---
 title: Get into teaching physics
 description: |-
-    Find out more about a new intitial teacher training programme for engineers and material scientists who want to teach physics.
+    Find out more about a new initial teacher training programme for engineers and material scientists who want to teach physics.
 layout: "layouts/minimal"
 main_class: "subject-specific"